aws-samples/aws-glue-samples/GlueCustomConnectors/development/Athena/README.md

 1. A source of meta-data for Athena to get schema information about what databases, tables, and columns your connector has.
 This is done by extending com.amazonaws.athena.connector.lambda.handlers.MetadataHandler in the athena-federation-sdk module.
 2. A way for Athena to read the data stored in your tables.
 This is done by extending com.amazonaws.athena.connector.lambda.handlers.RecordHandler in the athena-federation-sdk module.

-In order to use such a connector in Athena Query Federation, you would need to deploy it as a Lambda function.
-It's slight different in Glue, you will deploy the build artifact of this connector, upload it to S3 and create BYOC connector via Glue Studio to use it in the ETL job.
+In order to use such a connector in Athena Query Federation, you would need to deploy the connector as a Lambda function.
+For Glue, you will not use the Lambda function to read metadata or data from the underlying data store.
+Instead, you simply build the artifact of this connector (JAR), upload it to S3 and create a BYOC connector using AWS Glue Studio to use it inline and read data in Apache Arrow format within a Glue Spark the ETL job.
 More details about the end-to-end workflow can be found in this [doc](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html#creating-custom-connectors
 ), here we focus on providing an example and run it locally.

 In the next section we take a closer look at the methods we must implement on the MetadataHandler and RecordHandler.